soccerGB/MSIExperiment/PortForwardingNat/docs/TestRun.md

 # Test container images involved

-   There are 3 images involved.

-      1. Windows RS3 (build 1709) images:
-            microsoft/windowsservercore:1709

-      2. Windows test images:
-      - msitest/test:proxycontainer
-               In reponse to metadate quests from client continers. the proxycontainer accesses the Instance Metadat Service on behalf of client containers
-      - msitest/test:pythonwindow1709
+         C:\Users\azureuser>docker images
+         REPOSITORY                    TAG                 IMAGE ID            CREATED             SIZE
+         proxy                         latest              e01d9c4eece6        16 hours ago        6.29GB
+         pythonrs3                     latest              562a18440715        18 hours ago        6.25GB
+         microsoft/windowsservercore   1709                0a41f8d5bbff        3 weeks ago         6.09GB
+         microsoft/nanoserver          1709                c4f1aa3885f1        3 weeks ago         303MB

+         proxy:
+               This is the ProxyContainer image
+               You can build this image from [here](https://github.com/soccerGB/MSIExperiment/tree/master/PortForwardingNat/proxy)

-               This image is needed for testing purpose only: to help run a simple server inside the proxycontainer
+         pythonrs3: This image is needed for testing purpose only, for helping creaste a simple server inside the proxycontainer.
+                    You can build this image from [here](https://github.com/soccerGB/MSIExperiment/tree/master/PortForwardingNat/pythonOn1709)

 For test images, you can use above prebuilt images or build from the source [test cotnainer images build instructions](https://github.com/soccerGB/MSIExperiment/blob/master/docs/HowToBuildTestContainer.md)